MuhammadUzair0786/Non-Linear-Machine-Learning-Model-Building/README.md

 ---

-This notebook is a practical guide for beginners to understand and apply Decision Tree algorithms for both classification and regression problems.
+This notebook is a practical guide for beginners to understand and apply Decision Tree algorithms (classification, regression, pruning) and KNN classification to real-world